 Note: The following questions are based on the selections made to question 4.4.
 Answers are required only if one the options above is checked.
-Complete each section for each option checked.
-For example, if you Housing Stability Case Management you would only complete the requested information for that activity.
+For example, if you checked Housing Stability Case Management you would only complete the requested information for that activity.
 All activities referenced below are explained in detail in the "Housing Navigation and Housing Stability Case Management Scope of Work" (Scope of Work), which is Attachment F to the RFA.